appleraincoat/tp/docs/DeveloperGuide.md

     * Use case resumes from step 1.

-**Use case: UC03 - Delete a person**
+**Use case: UC03 — Delete a person by name**

 **MSS**

-1. User requests to delete user
+1. User requests to delete user by name
-2. Realodex deletes the person with success message
+2. Realodex deletes the person with a success message

     Use case ends.

 **Extensions**

+* 1a.
+The input name is not of valid format
+ * 1a1.
+Realodex shows an error message.

+Use case ends.

-* 2a.
+* 1b.
 The input name is not found
+* 1b1.
+Realodex shows an error message.

+Use case ends.

+**Use case: UC04 — Delete a person by index**

+**MSS**

+1. User requests to delete user by index
+2. Realodex deletes the person with a success message

+    Use case ends.

+**Extensions**

+* 1a.
+The index is more than client list size
- * 2a1.
-Realodex shows an error message "<Name> is not found".
+* 1a1.
+Realodex shows an error message.
 * Use case ends.

+* 1b.
+The index is negative
+* 1b1.
+Realodex shows an error message.
+* Use case ends.

-**Use case: UC04 — Sort list by birthday**
+**Use case: UC05 — Sort list by birthday**

 **MSS**